cucumber/cucumber-jvm/cucumber-deltaspike/README.md

     private Belly belly;

     //normal step code ...
+}
 ```

 This ObjectFactory doesn't start or stop any [Scopes](https://docs.oracle.com/javaee/6/tutorial/doc/gjbbk.html), so all beans live inside the default scope (Dependent).
 Now cucumber requested a instance of your stepdefinitions for every step, which means cdi create a new instance for every step and for all injected fields.
 This behaviour makes it impossible to share a state inside a szenario.

 To bybass this, you must annotate your class(es) with `@javax.inject.Singleton`:
-1. on stepdefintions: now the ojectfactory will creates only one instance include injected fields per scenario and both injected fields and stepdefinitions can be used to share state inside a scenario.
+1. on stepdefintions: now the ojectfactory will create only one instance include injected fields per scenario and both injected fields and stepdefinitions can be used to share state inside a scenario.
 2. on any other class: now the objectfactory will create a new instance of your stepdefinitions per step and stepdefinitions can not be used to share state inside a scenario, only the annotated classes can be used to share state inside a scenario

 you can also combine both approaches.